 20 Tips to Help Prevent Medical Errors

 The single most important way you can help to prevent errors is to be an active member of your health care team.
-This fact sheet provides other tips on how to prevent medical errors.
+The 20 Tips to Help Prevent Medical Errors fact sheet provides other tips on how to prevent medical errors.